nadiezhdamhb/UFOs/README.md

 ### Summary

  Although the website provides great information and it looks interesting, it also has its limitations.
-For example, I noticed the filter search is case sensitive and if you search for a city it has to be entered exactly how it is shown on the list provided.
-This is not ideal and very inconvenient.
+For example, I noticed the filter search is case sensitive and if you search for a city it has to be entered exactly how it is shown on the list provided which is not ideal for an easy to navigate webpage.

  I would recommend a dropdown list and to add a 'clear' option to clear up the search after you have done your search and wish to do another search.